elusivecodes/FrostDateTime/README.md

 - `maxValues` is a number indicating the maximum values to output, and will default to *1*.

-Values are output in order of most significant to least significant (years first), where the value is greater or less than 0.
+Values are output in order of most significant to least significant (years first), where the value is not equal to *0*.

 ```javascript
 const relativeString = duration.toString(maxValues);